 This degree program is designed for students wanting to teach music in charter or public schools.
-Students will receive a strong musical foundation in theory, history, private lesson instruction, and performance ensemble experiences.
-They will also develop skills in general, choral, and instrumental methods.
 NOTE: To teach in a public school, students will need to include education as a double major or enter a post-baccalaureate education program.
 This generally requires an additional year of coursework and student teaching.

-Bachelor of Science in Music with a Concentration in Music Ministry
+Music with a Concentration in Music Education and Pedagogy Learning Goals ensemble